Take your time to rest and explore the wonders of our magnificently restored historic hotel and enjoy the many amenities we have to offer.

 La Posada is open to the public every day from 7 am to 9 pm unless reserved for a private event.
-Self-guided tours are available daily; guided tours by Winslow Harvey Girls may be arranged by advance reservation.
+Guided tours by Winslow Harvey Girls may be arranged by advance reservation.
 Keep in mind that La Posada is a hotel, residence, and private museum.
 Make yourself at home, but please respect the art (never touch a painting) and the privacy of our guests.

 Making, Confirming, & Canceling Reservations

 To reserve your room call us at 928.289.4366.
 We also welcome tour groups, but you must reserve well in advance.
 The total room fee will be taken as a deposit in advance to confirm your reservation.
 If you would like to cancel, you must do so 7 days prior your arrival date to receive a full refund of your deposit.